This guide to smart contract takes a look at what are smart contracts and how they work. The various applications and use cases will also be explored.

 Immutability: Since all transactions are recorded on the open-source, public blockchain, all information pertaining to the transaction will be immutable and transparent.
 This means that transactions cannot be altered or removed; it becomes forever a part of the record of the public blockchain database.

 Secure: Blockchain technology uses a decentralized and distributed system, which is much more secure than a centralized system.
-Since all nodes in the network is required to download the entire database of transactions, no single authority has control over the database.
+Since all nodes in the network are required to download the entire database of transactions, no single authority has control over the database.
 This makes it extremely hard for hackers to infiltrate the network.

 Trustless: Smart contracts are made up of coded rules.
 Therefore, “Code is King”.
-Users do not need to trust the other party or anyone else, since the rules of the smart contracts are transparent on the blockchain and there is no intermediaries that facilitate the transactions.
+Users do not need to trust the other party or anyone else since the rules of the smart contracts are transparent on the blockchain and there are no intermediaries that facilitate the transactions.
 Therefore, transactions will be executed in a trustless environment.
 Blockchain also allows for transparent and easy verification.
 Imagine the benefits of running a smart contract-enabled crowdfunding campaign.
 There would be far less danger of donating to fraudulent campaigns with monies going into an account that is distributed across the network, instead of being handled by one person or group of persons.

 Convenience: Software code automates tasks, making formerly complex and time-consuming transactions much quicker to complete.
 Documents can be digitalized and notarized in an instant.